AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/overview.md

 ## Availability {#availability}

 Some [!UICONTROL Use Case Playbooks] are tailored to Real-Time CDP use cases while others are best suited for customers using Journey Optimizer.
 Browse the catalog to find the playbooks best suited to your product and use case.
-Use Case Playbooks are available for all editions and all tiers of Real-Time CDP and Adobe Journey Optimizer.
+Use Case Playbooks are available for B2C customers for all editions of Real-Time CDP and Adobe Journey Optimizer.

 ## UI guides {#ui-guides}